-Youth Focus has been named a national finalist in the prestigious Australian Event Awards for the third time, recognising the outstanding success of the Hawaiian Ride for Youth in extending the suicide prevention message.
+Youth Focus has been awarded a prestigious Australian Event Awards for the third time, recognising the outstanding success of the Hawaiian Ride for Youth in extending the suicide prevention message.

-The Ride was shortlisted in the Best Charity or Cause-Related Event category, which acknowledges an event that raises awareness, promotes engagement and benefits a charity or cause.
+The Ride was the winner of the Best Charity or Cause-Related Event category, which acknowledges an event that raises awareness, promotes engagement and benefits a charity or cause.

 The Hawaiian Ride for Youth last year won the WA Best Charity or Cause-Related Event at the Australian Event Awards and was the national winner for the category in 2012 and 2015.

 Since it started 16 years ago, the Hawaiian Ride for Youth has raised a staggering $19.7 million to help Youth Focus support young Western Australians at risk of suicide and facing mental health challenges.

 The Hawaiian Ride for Youth is held across 4.5 days in March each year, with cyclists covering more than 700km each on their journey from Albany or Geraldton to Perth.

 While cycling through regional towns, pelotons visit schools to engage with and educate students about the importance of positive mental health, leaving a legacy for regional communities to empower, change and save young lives.